Email Marketing Could Use A Little Advice From the Handwritten Note

 When you provide content that specifically addresses the concerns of the receiver, you will discover more engagement.
-As a result, you will build a reputation as reliable sender that truly values the client relationship.
+As a result, you will build a reputation as a reliable sender that genuinely values the client relationship.

 A well-crafted handwritten note demonstrates a greater time investment.

 The right combination of graphic appeal and personalization will capture the receiver’s attention.
 Draft an email message as if you were sitting down to craft a handwritten note.
-Do not be cheap in quality or depth; illustrate a message that says that your are committed for the long term.
+Do not be cheap in quality or depth; illustrate a message that says you are committed for the long term.

 Consider including a thoughtful gift.

 Provide the sender with an offer.
-Before you send the recipient the link to access the offer, provide a message that says I was thinking of you and discuss why you think this offer would directly benefit them.
+Before you send the recipient the link to access the offer, provide a message saying I was thinking of you, and discuss why you think this offer would benefit them.
 Be concise and make your case.

 There is so much wisdom in the handwritten note.
-In the digital world, there are a range of methods for capturing the attention of desired audiences.
-It is also important to recognize that these audiences are being bombarded by a number of communications throughout the day.
-If you are truly interested in developing worthwhile client relationships, it is up to you to take the time to develop a meaningful message and approach that backs up your heartfelt intentions.
+In the digital world, there is a range of methods for capturing the attention of desired audiences.
+It is also essential to recognize that several communications bombard these audiences throughout the day.
+Suppose you are genuinely interested in developing valuable client relationships.
+In that case, it is up to you to take the time to develop a meaningful message and approach that backs up your heartfelt intentions.